"For every year you wait to start higher education, it gets more expensive."

 Capital Required: Min. ₹500/year, with a maximum investment cap of ₹1,50,000/year

 The PPF is one of the safest and most tax-efficient ways to build long-term savings.
-It offers stable, government-backed returns (currently around 7.1% p.a.) and acts as a reliable hedge against inflation.
-Plus, the interest earned is completely tax-free.
+It offers stable, government-backed returns (currently around 7.1% p.a. as of 2025–26; illustrative) and acts as a reliable hedge against inflation.
+The interest earned is completely tax-free under the EEE (Exempt-Exempt-Exempt) regime.

 While the account has a 15-year lock-in period, partial withdrawals are allowed after the 7th year, making it a solid option for funding higher education.